 A good place to start is seeing the value in my skills and creating the boundaries prior to the request for freebies.
-Personally, I am going to update my profiles where it is possible to list that I consult on social media and online communications.
+Personally, I’ve updated my profiles where it is possible to list that I consult on social media and online communications.
+I’ve also clearly explained on my contact form that I can’t (and won’t) respond to requests to pick my brain via email.
 Being ready with a response will help make it easier to redirect the conversation.

 “Don’t back down.
 I know it’s hard to say “no” sometimes.
 But you can’t back down.
 People will know how far they can bend or push you.
 Stand firm, set your boundaries and guard your treasures (your brain and the know how in it).
 The minute you compromise you devalue yourself and your expertise.”

-I am going to create a fee schedule and stick with it, this will make my partner very happy.
+I am going to create a fee schedule and stick with it.
 One of the best points that Adrianne makes in her article is that if people will walk because you won’t give them a freebie, they were not going to be your client.
 There is a very fine line between a friend and someone who wants to use you for something.
 Sometimes it is very hard to see where it is but if they are a friend, they need to respect your skills, talents, and time.

 Social media lends itself to many different kinds of relationships and while I am a fantastic friend, my professional services are not part of the friendship.
 I would like to think that the people who come to me for advice are coming because they see the value that I provide, not because they think it would be free.